katevitale/Birkbeck-LLB-Progression-Analysis/README.md

 "Anonymize student data.ipynb" is run by a user at Birkbeck to anonymize student module grades data, which can then be sent to KV for further processing.

-"Make summary modules.ipynb" is run by KV with anonymized data, and produces an excel file with summary statistics that allow easier visualization of trends.
+"Create summary modules.ipynb" is run by KV with anonymized data, and produces an excel file with summary statistics that allow easier visualization of trends.